#1 Military strategy

 Alderamin is a production by studio Madhouse and, from what I could find, was made by relative newcomers to the industry.
 While I have no legends to tell about the likes of director Tetsuo Ichimura or chief animation bloke Yuichi Hirano, Alderamin gives me hope that we might see more of these people in the future.

 Animation-wise, Alderamin is a good-looking show with few issues.
 I didn’t notice any blatant animation mistakes or strangely-directed scenes, and any minor gripes I might have are overshadowed by the superb art-direction and kick-ass battles.
-When fights turn into close-combat skirmishes, there is a real impact to every man impaled on a sword or cut to pieces.
+When fights turn into close-combat skirmishes, there is a real power to every man impaled on a sword or cut to pieces.
 It’s a violent high that comes crashing down soon after, when survivors find themselves standing around in pools of blood, surrounded by dying people and covered in the life-juice of their former friends.

 It’s admirable for a show to both have intense action scenes, but also play the “horrors of war” angle by letting these battles have a tangible effect on the people witnessing and surviving them.